pirate-cell/python-/README.md

 # python-
 Input the radius of circle
-print("area of the circle")

 pi=3.80123271108436504
 r=float(input("Enter the radius of the circle:")) area=pi*r*r